Devi Vijay

 Personal Details:

 Devi Vijay's work examines inequality, institutions, and collective action, with a focus on healthcare.
 A significant strand of her research documents the evolution of the community-based form for palliative care in Kerala, and its translations to other geographies.
 Devi has co-edited, "Alternative Organisations in India: Undoing Boundaries" (Cambridge University Press, 2018) and Organising Resistance and Imagining Alternatives in India (Cambridge University Press, forthcoming, 2022).
-She has published in journals such as Organization Studies, Journal of Business Ethics, Organization, Journal of Service Research, Gender Work & Organization, Public Management Review, M@n@gement and Marketing Theory.
+She has published in various journals in disciplines such as organization studies, public health, medical anthropology and marketing.
+She is a Senior Editor at M@n@gement journal, Associate Editor at Business & Society, Media and Artefacts Review Editor at Organization, and serves on the editorial board of Management Learning.
+She has co-founded Sabr and Peer Community in Organization Studies.
 Devi completed her PhD from IIM Bangalore.
 She was a Fulbright-Nehru Postdoctoral Research Fellow (December 2016-May 2018) at the Mailman School of Public Health, Columbia University.
-She is a Senior Editor at M@n@gement journal, Associate Editor at Business & Society, Media and Artefacts Review Editor at Organization, and serves on the editorial board of Management Learning.
-She has co-founded Peer Community in Organization Studies.

 Contact Details: